 - Principal Investigator:

-The United States Preventive Services Task Force (USPSTF) recommends that clinicians screen all adult patients for obesity and offer intensive counseling and behavioral interventions to those who are obese to promote sustained weight loss.
-Despite this guideline, fewer than half of physicians provide such counseling due to a lack of training, cost, and time constraints.
+Summary: Because obesity is a major cause of cardiovascular disease, the United States Preventive Services Task Force (USPSTF) recommends that clinicians screen all adult patients for obesity and offer intensive counseling and behavioral interventions to promote sustained weight loss for those who are obese.